-- Develop a process for analyzing survey responses: Thankfully, the team at Hotjar have shared their process (and a template) they use to analyze large volumes of open-ended questions.
+Develop a process for analyzing survey responses: Thankfully, the team at Hotjar has shared their process (and a template) they use to analyze large volumes of open-ended questions.
 I wish I found this sooner, it would have saved me many frustrating hours of work!

-- Illustrate your findings with charts and graphs: After categorizing responses, you can generate nice looking charts to add to your deck.
+Illustrate your findings with charts and graphs: After categorizing responses, you can generate nice-looking charts to add to your deck with a graph maker.
 Then, you can pull interesting verbatim quotes into your charts later on to add more depth.

 Step 5: Prioritize your experiment backlog